contactlab/contacthub-sdk-dotnet/README.md

 </appSettings>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Replace the sample values with real credentials provided by Contactlab.
+Replace the sample values above with the real credentials, which are provided by Contactlab.
-AppSettings is the most convenient way to configure the credentials, but if you
+`appSettings` is the most convenient way to configure the credentials, but if you
-wish, you can use your favorite techniques to save and retrive them in order for
+wish, you can use your favorite technique to save and retrieve them so
-the SDK to work.
+the SDK will work.

 <a name="5Instantiatetheworkspaceandthenode"/>
 ### 5. Instantiate the workspace and the node

-To instantiate the workspace, use the following code:
+To instantiate the workspace, use the following:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ cs
 Workspace currentWorkspace = new Workspace(